grking8/minima/_posts/2018-04-02-python-documentation-with-read-the-docs.md

 which should display a welcome message
 - In Github, under ***settings->webhooks*** you should see something from RTD
-- Commit your changes, push up and merge / wait to be merged your new branch into master; this should kick off a build on the RTD server
+- Commit your changes, push up and merge / wait to be merged your new branch into master; this should kick off a build in RTD
-- In RTD, check the status of the build under ***project-name->builds***
+- Check the status of the build under ***project-name->builds***
-- Check the status of your build
 - Check the RTD URL

 ### Troubleshooting

-Even if your build succeeds, the RTD URL may not show any of your docstrings / have 404s.
+Even if a build succeeds, in RTD you may not see your docstrings / have 404s.

 In RTD, under ***project-name->builds->build***, expand the log messages